JRCSTU/co2mpas_driver/co2mpas_driver/README.md

    ![alt text](https://github.com/ashenafimenza/new_MFC/blob/master/co2mpas_driver/images/core.png)

-1. **Load module.** This model loads vehicle specifications based on the vehicle id and user input(gear shifting style, driver style, desired velocity) parameters for the execution of simulation model in order to extract the drivers acceleration behavior as approaching the desired speed
+1. **Load module.** This model loads vehicle data based on the vehicle id and user input(gear shifting style, driver style, desired velocity) parameters for the execution of simulation model in order to extract the drivers acceleration behavior as approaching the desired speed